3 Bedroom Home in Martinsville - $179,000

-Wonderful home in city that feels like the country.
-Features granite counters, luxury waterproof vinyl plank floors, living room with vaulted ceiling with real wood beams, brick fireplace, French doors to wrap around deck, and master bedroom all on the first floor.
-Upper level has two bedrooms and a loft with walk out deck.
-Basement family room with fireplace plus an entertainment room with bar and a large bath with jacuzzi tub.
-New HVAC, new insulation in attic in 2019, Some new light fixtures, and new pump to sewer.
+Wonderful home in the city yet the feel of the country.
+Home features granite counters, luxury waterproof vinyl plank flooring, living room with vaulted ceiling with real wood beams, brick floor to ceiling fireplace, French doors to wrap around deck, and master bedroom all on main level.
+Upper level has two bedrooms and a loft with walk out to deck.
+Basement family room has fireplace, entertainment room with bar, and a full bath with jacuzzi tub.
+New HVAC in 2020, new insulation in attic in 2019, some new light fixtures, and new sewage pump to public sewer.
 Back yard is fenced.
-Refrigerator, washer ,dryer do not convey.
+Refrigerator, washer, and dryer do not convey.
+Security and alarm system in home.
 All information to be verified by purchaser.

 3 Bedroom Home in Martinsville - $179,000

-Note: (Editor’s note: This list is part of a series of stories the Martinsville Bulletin is running this week looking at athletes from all five loca…